microsoft/FeatureManagement-Dotnet/README.md

 ## Variants in Dependency Injection

 Dependency injection can be wired up with a variant feature flag.
-Different implementations of a service interface can be considered as variant services.
-Specific variant of an interface can be retrieved from the dependency injection container based on the allocated variant of a variant feature flag.
+You can use a variant feature flag to control which implementation of a service should be used by the dependency injection, based on the allocated variant of the feature flag.
 This could be done by using `IVariantServiceProvider<TService>`.

 ``` C#
 IVariantServiceProvider<IAlgorithm> algorithmServiceProvider;